microprediction/timemachines/README.md

 ### Skater "e" argument ("expiry")

 The use of *e* is a fairly *weak* convention that many skaters ignore.
 In theory, a large expiry *e* can be used as a hint to the callee that there is time enough to do a 'fit', which we might define as anything taking longer than the usual function invocation.
- However, this is between the caller and it's priest really - or its prophet.
-Some skaters, such as the prophet skater, do a full 'fit' every invocation so this is meaningless.
+A zero might suggest that there isn't even time for a "proper" prediction to be made, and we are still in the burn-in period as far as assessment or usage is concerned.
+However, this is between the caller and it's priest really - or its prophet we should say.
+Some skaters, such as the Facebook prophet skater, do a full 'fit' every invocation so this is meaningless.
 Other skaters no separate notion of 'fit' versus 'update' because everything is incremental.

 ## Skater "r" argument ("hype(r) pa(r)amete(r)s")